Does Auto Insurance Cover Drunk Driving Accidents

 Does Insurance Cover You If You Were Drunk?

 Ans: Yes, insurance may cover the damages that happened from drunk driving accidents.
 This falls under DUI accident.
-Your insurance company or the other party’s insurers will pay out for the damage depending on who is at fault.
+Your insurance company or the other party’s insurers will pay out for the damage, depending on who is at fault.
 However, coverage varies by state and policy, and you should expect higher premiums after a DUI accident.

-How Long Does a Dui Affect Your Insurance in Texas?
+How Long Does a DUI Affect Your Insurance in Texas?

 Ans: In Texas, a DUI conviction can significantly impact your auto insurance rates.
 After a DUI ticket, you can expect your insurance premium to double or even triple.
 This increase typically lasts for approximately 5 to 10 years.
 However, it depends on the insurance company’s policies, and how far back they check your driving license.